SuperDisk/hUGEDriver/README.md

 ---

 # Quick start (RGBDS)
-1. Export your song in "RGBDS .htt" format in hUGETracker.
+1. Export your song in "RGBDS .asm" format in hUGETracker.
 2. Choose a *song descriptor* name.
 This is what you will refer to the song as in your code.
 It must be a valid RGBDS symbol.
-3. Place the exported folder of `.htt` files in your RGBDS project.
+3. Place the exported `.asm` file in your RGBDS project.
 4. Load `hl` with your song descriptor name, and `call hUGE_init`
 5. In your game's main loop or in a VBlank interrupt, `call hUGE_dosound`
 6. When assembling your game, be sure to specify your music file and hUGEDriver.z80 in your call to `rgbasm`/`rgblink`!